qzhuae/MarkdownNotes/ECON2103FinalReview.md

 MP and MC are like reciprocal, when MP rise MC decrease and MP decrease and MC rise.

+MP decrease: each additional worker produces less and less output MC increase: each unit requires more and more workers => more cost => higher MC

 MC is U-shaped, but rises steeply as output increases.
 This is due to diminishing marginal product.

 ATC is U-shaped.
 Q low, ATC decrease.
 Q high, ATC increase.